Shippable/docs/sources/ci/build-and-test.md

 - This section is also not executed if the build fails because code coverage does not meet the minimum threshold value.
 ## always

-The `always` section is provided for any actions you want to take irrespective of your CI succeeds or fails.
-The commands in this section are executed no matter whether `ci` sections exits with 0 or not.
+The always section is provided for any actions you want to take whether your CI succeeds or fails.
+These commands will run even if your ci section exits with an error.

 For example, you can execute a script with the following yml snippet: